I’ve been filling my ears with words.

 So, a little late to the party, I’ve gotten into podcasts – literary podcasts in particular.
-My three favourites are KCRW’s Bookworm, presented by Michael Silverblatt (whose voice is an acquired sound), and three from The New Yorker: The Writer’s Voice, Fiction and Poetry.
+My four favourites are KCRW’s Bookworm, presented by Michael Silverblatt (whose voice is an acquired sound), and three from The New Yorker: The Writer’s Voice, Fiction and Poetry.
 Listening to authors, poets and editors read and discuss writing is giving me the literary sustenance I need.
 Whether I’m on my lunch-break walk, roaming around town with my daughter asleep in her pushchair or doing the dishes, my world is full of words again.

 Brussels sprout season is here!
 Whenever I see these glorious green nuggets I think of the lovely girls at Sets Appeal who painstakingly glued thousands upon thousands to a foam tower for the set of the Morrisons Christmas advert.
 The result is spectacular!

 I cheated and here is a link to 24ways, a yearly advent calendar targeted at designers and developers.

 Robert E. Jackson is a serious collector of American snapshot photography – he’s amassed more than 12,000 photographs, with an eye for the unusual and eccentric.
 The National Gallery of Art in Washington, D.C., even exhibited his collection in a special show called The Art of the American Snapshot.